Gaming Laptop vs Normal Laptop: Which One Is Right For You

 laptop cpu

-Gaming laptop CPUs are built for speed, with higher clock speeds and more cores to handle demanding tasks like gaming and graphics rendering with ease.
-They prioritize raw computing power for a seamless gaming experience.
+Gaming laptop CPUs are super fast.
+They have high speeds and lots of cores to handle tough tasks like playing games and making graphics.
+They focus on strong computing power for a smooth gaming experience.

 RAM